IRS Audit: What to Expect and How to Prepare

 Documentation That Holds Up

 The best defense in an audit is good records.
 That sounds obvious, but the standard is more specific than people realize.
 The IRS wants contemporaneous documentation — records created at or near the time of the expense, not reconstructed later.
-IRS Publication 463 lays out the documentation requirements for travel, gift, and car expenses in detail.
+IRS Publication 463 lays out the documentation requirements for travel and car expenses in detail.

 For business meals, that means a receipt plus a note of who you met with and the business purpose.
 For vehicle expenses, that means a mileage log (not a year-end estimate).
 For charitable contributions over $250, that means a written acknowledgment from the charity dated before you filed your return, as required by IRC Section 170(f)(8).